AHMAd88811/WgYwhgV0nY/1uG/ULHv/rQvXfM/cloud-native-development-tools-and-technologies_EIGB_1743407793.md

 Foundation.
 If the Program does not specify a version number of the by the Free Software Foundation.

-  If the Program specifies that a proxy can decide which future versions of the GNU General Public License can be used, that proxy's public statement of acceptance of a version permanently authorizes you to choose that version for the Program.
+versions of the GNU General Public License can be used, that proxy's public statement of acceptance of a version permanently authorizes you to choose that version for the Program.